brandtks/AquaPicModules/Documentation/WorkList.md

 #### Firmware
  * Test on a board
  * Add EEPROM emulation in flash to persist each channel's low pass filter factor value and enable state
- * _Maybe_ - Add hardware power enable to each channel
 #### Hardware
- * _Maybe_ - Add hardware power enable to each channel

 ## Power
 #### Firmware